 - Foldable Travel High Chairs: Collapsible high chairs that fold up small for portability.

 How do you narrow down chair type will depend a lot on your goals and space.
-For example, we don’t have a dining table so a stand alone high chair is our only option.
+For example, we didn’t have a dining table until recently so a stand alone high chair is our only option.